The land is in upheaval.

 Spin doctors and fake news were at work long before the internet or television.

 Conservatively written histories dismiss the nationalistic and idealistic forces of this revolution, labeling it a mere ‘farmers rebellion’—an anomaly that highlights a compliant population.
-The absence of further revolts against imperialism wasn’t due to fear but a sensible respect for authority.
+The absence of further revolts against imperialism wasn’t due to fear, they say, but a sensible respect for authority.

 “This was almost too much for human patience... the city would have been ours in an hour probably without firing a shot; hundreds of our friends waited to join us at its entrance; the officials were terror-struck; Gov. Head had few to rely on; the colony would have followed the city; a convention and democratic constitution been adopted, and a bloodless change from a contemptible tyranny to freedom accomplished.
 But 800 ran where no one pursued, and unfortunately ran the wrong way.”